camlawlorforsyth/ACCEPT_project/reduction/README.md

 # README #

 These steps outline the procedure to run an automated reduction process which will reduce the *Chandra* data, compute the CAS parameters, and create GGM and unsharp-masked (UM) images.
-This reduction assumes Hubble parameters of Hubble_Constant = 70, Omega_M = 0.3, and Omega_Vac = 0.7.
+This reduction adopts the standard Lambda-CDM cosmology, with H_0 = 70 km/s /Mpc, Omega_m = 0.3, and Omega_Lambda = 0.7.

 ## Step 0 ##